Writing for history

 Plan and signpost

-There are several different ways you can signpost.
-Some signposting is direct and obvious, e.g. “This essay will begin by examining the propaganda methods used by the Nazis before considering factors behind their rise to power in 1933.”
 Rhetorical questions can also serve as signposts, e.g. “What factors led to the appointment of Hitler as chancellor in January 1933?”
 When discussing multiple points you can signpost by beginning each sentence with “First,” “Second,” “Third,” and so on.
-These devices will organise your ideas and help your readers.

 Be clear, confident and direct

 In history, the style and tone of your writing should be clear and straight to the point.
 You should aim to sound well informed and confident, even if you are not.
-Write assertively and directly.
-State information and arguments as though they are beyond doubt.
-Avoid flowery or overly descriptive language, wishy-washy statements or irrelevant background information.

-Get straight to the point by addressing the question and outlining your contention.
 Use shorter sentences wherever possible.
 Write in the active voice rather than the passive voice.
 Proofread your work carefully and, if possible, have someone else proofread it for you.
 A good test for clarity in writing is whether it can be fully understood after one reading – is this the case with yours?

 Avoid hyperbole and cliché

-Hyperbole (pronounced high-perba-lee) is writing that is exaggerated, overly colourful or dramatic.
-It is used for effect rather than accuracy.
+Hyperbole (pronounced high-perba-lee) is language that is exaggerated, overly colourful or dramatic.
+It is used for colour or effect rather than historical accuracy.
 Examples of hyperbole might include “George Washington was a colossus of a man” or “the fall of the Bastille brought Europe to a standstill”.
-A little hyperbole can add colour and flair to writing but in most cases, it sounds silly.

-You should avoid using hyperbole and look out for it when proofreading.
-The best history writing is convincing because it presents evidence, facts and argument in a calm and rational manner – not because it uses dramatic language.
+A little hyperbole can certainly add colour and flair to writing but in most cases, it sounds silly.
+You should avoid using hyperbole and be wary of it, particularly when proofreading your final work.
+The best history writing is convincing because it presents evidence, facts and argument in a calm and rational manner – not because it employs dramatic language.

-A cliché is a tired and overused expression or phrase.
-Most clichés started as creative and meaningful statements – but have lost their meaning or impact through constant use and overuse.
 Some common cliches include “since the dawn of man”, “in the nick of time”, “survival of the fittest”, “history repeats itself”, “as good as gold”, “time flies” and “hook, line and sinker”.
 A comprehensive list of clichés can be found at clichésite.com.

 Avoid generalisation

-A common trap in history writing is generalisation, particularly when discussing nations, societies or other large groups of people.
 Some common generalisations include statements like “the nobles distrusted the king”, “the peasants were all starving”, “the French people wanted reform” or “the nation rose up as one”.
+People are almost never this united, nor do they behave in such a uniform way.
+The larger the group, the more likely that it contained different conditions, ideas, opinions, loyalties and interests.

-Write as journalist or neutral observer, not as character
+Write as a neutral, not as character

-History writing should demonstrate research, analysis and evidence while articulating a compelling argument.
-It is not a forum for creative writing or personal viewpoints.
-Think of yourself as a reporter, using information and sources to explain a particular event.
+When writing for history, think of yourself as a reporter using information and sources to explain a particular issue or topic.
 Try to avoid getting bogged down in irrelevant facts or stories just because they sound interesting.

 Write clearly, objectively and dispassionately.
 Avoid making value judgements or using emotive labels such as “evil”, “twisted” or “abhorrent”.
 Always write in the third person, as someone looking at the topic from a neutral perspective.
 Never write in the first person or use phrases like “I think…” or “In my opinion…”.